 Taking care of nicks in the wall, or repairing small details in the baseboard should be your last priority.
 These repairs don’t impact functionality, but repairing these cosmetic blemishes can make your home shine.

-If you don’t have enough cash on hand to deal with necessary fixes and replacements as they arise, then the resulting deferred maintenance might lead you to sell the house “as is” with a price cut.
-Talk these options over with your real estate agent before you take any next steps.
+If you don’t have enough cash on hand to deal with necessary fixes and replacements as they arise, then the resulting deferred maintenance might lead you to sell the house “as is”.

 2. Will it add value?